zieglerk/zieglerk.github.io/_posts/2018-11-04-How-to-write-nonfiction.md

 "Treat the reader's time as more valuable than your own." -- Josh Bernoff, Writing Without Bullshit, Harper Business

-"Einer muss sich quälen, entweder der Schreiber oder der Leser." -- Wolf Schneider
+"Einer muß sich plagen, der Schreiber oder der Leser." -- Wolf Schneider

 - Get to the point.
 - Avoid passive constructions.